 - Plan major content themes or campaigns for the following month.

-By actively managing and monitoring your social media presence, you ensure that your efforts remain effective and aligned with your firm's objectives.
+By actively managing and monitoring your social media presence, you ensure that your organic efforts remain effective and aligned with your firm's objectives.
 This diligence helps maintain a professional image, foster meaningful client relationships, and ultimately drive the growth of your practice.

 How to Track Your Performance and Adjust Your Tactics